UTM Code Generator (Add Parameters in Bulk)

 How To Use This UTM Code Generator

-Add UTM parameters to multiple URLs in seconds.
+Add UTM codes to multiple URLs in seconds.
 No need to process a URL one by one.
-Paste URLs and the tool adds UTM parameters in bulk.
+Paste URLs and the tool adds UTM codes in bulk.
 Copy the URL list then paste it to your custom spreadsheets.

 This is free and no required browser installations.
 No need to export the results because this UTM code generator avoids spreadsheet headaches.
 Get granular with your UTM tracking with ease.

 The result table is tab-separated values.
 This means when copied and pasted on your custom spreadsheet, the values are in different cells already.
 This avoids manual work and you can build marketing reports faster.